Palermo or Catania: Which Sicilian City to Visit?

 Palermo or Catania: The Verdict

-So should you choose Palermo or Catania for your Sicilian city destination?
+So which city should you choose for your Sicilian urban destination?
 Well, it really depends on what exactly you’re after.

 For those keen to explore Sicilian market culture, Palermo may be a better choice.
 With markets such as the Mercato di Ballaro, the Mercato di Capo and even the Vucciria night market, there are a few more to choose from that are easily accessible for tourists when compared to Catania.

-Whether you choose to visit Catania or Palermo, you’re sure to fall in love with the vibrant energy that persists in both of these iconic and inimitable cities!
+Whichever city you choose to visit, you’re sure to fall in love with the vibrant energy that persists in both Catania and Palermo!

 Are you struggling to choose between these two Sicilian cities?
 Have any questions about either city?
 Let us know in the comments!